 8.4 Current Transformer Operated Metering Equipment

-8.4.1 Provision of Test and Isolation facilities
+[MEM]8.4.1 Provision of Test and Isolation facilities

-For the purposes of meter connection by the Meter Operator Agent, the Current Transformers, meter panel, associated multicore cable, test/isolating facilities and voltage fuses will be provided by the Distribution System Operator or a contractor nominated by the SVA Customer.
+For the purposes of meter connection by the SVA Meter Operator Agent, the Current Transformers, meter panel, associated multicore cable, test/isolating facilities and voltage fuses will be provided by the Distribution System Operator or a contractor nominated by the SVA Customer.

-8.4.2 Interface between Meter Operator Agent and Distribution System Operator
+[MEM]8.4.2 Interface between SVA Meter Operator Agent and Distribution System Operator

-In normal circumstances the Meter Operator Agent to Distribution System Operator interface point will be the outgoing connections from the test/isolating facilities and the metering panel voltage fuses.
+In normal circumstances the SVA Meter Operator Agent to Distribution System Operator interface point will be the outgoing connections from the test/isolating facilities and the metering panel voltage fuses.

 8.4.3 SVA Customer cabling